salirzv/store-challenge/README.md

 ## Test

-- There is a simple test to show haw testing is done in react and its just tip of the iceberg! you can run the test with `npm run test`
+- There is a simple test to show how testing is done in react and its just tip of the iceberg! you can run the test with `npm run test`